acorn-io/runtime/docs/docs/37-Get Started/03-Multiple Containers.md

 ## Multiple containers

 A lot of applications are made up of multiple components which often run in different containers.
-A web framework might be making use of a database instance.
+A web MVC framework will likely use a database instance for example.

 Acorn allows multiple containers to be defined in the same Acornfile, and provides some convenient mechanisms for connecting them.